containerbuildsystem/atomic-reactor/docs/plugin_development.md

 As you can see, dock posted the json to the provided URL.
 Sweet!

 '...now's ncat waiting with response — it may actually look stuck.
-Just hit enter or `ctrl+c`.'
+Just hit "enter" or `ctrl+c`.'

 And that's it.